jewls618/Basic-Betch-Gem/README.md

 ## Usage

-Call basic_betch to get if you're basic!
+Call basic_betch to check if you're basic!

 ## Development